 If you’re only looking to get set up with TV for yourself, and don’t want to break the bank with broadband speed you don’t need or channels you won’t watch, we’d recommend heading for a Fetch TV bundle as a starting point – because you get a very capable little streaming device that not only serves as a portal to Netflix, Stan, Prime Video and more, but also offers its own range of pay TV channels, many of which are the same as those on Foxtel but at a fraction of the price.

 The iPrimus bundle with Fetch TV is a great choice at a low price.
-Unlimited data with iPrimus starts ar $70 per month and adding Fetch TV is only from $10/month extra. iiNet’s NBN50 Limitless bundle is also a good fit – including a high quality modem, so you don’t even need to pay extra for that if you don’t have one.
+Unlimited data with iPrimus starts at $70 per month and adding Fetch TV is only $10/month extra.
+Dodo’s current promos on their NBN plans also make bundling with Fetch TV more affordable.

 Are There Any Super-Cheap TV Bundles?

 You may have noticed that the bundles on offer tend to hover around the same baseline price points, with nothing much on offer for those who are looking for something really cheap in terms of cost per month.
 The main reason for that is the price of the NBN itself – access to it with a quality ISP, even at slower connection speeds, is probably more costly than many might like right now.
-That’s something the NBN is actively working to change, though, and with new pricing plans and tiers being introduced this year, we’re expecting to see general broadband pricing come down, and broadband/TV bundle pricing dropping at the same time.
+That’s something the NBN is actively working to change, though, and we’re expecting to see general broadband pricing gradually come down, with broadband/TV bundle pricing dropping at the same time.